-If you are wondering why I am not talking about the to-do list and plans yet, here is why.
-The internet is full of that advice already: Make a plan, do brain intensive work in the morning, manage distractions.
+If you wonder why I am not talking about the to-do list and plans yet, here is why.
+The internet is full of that advice already: Make a plan, do brain-intensive work in the morning, manage distractions.
 I mentioned some in these articles:

-If you are wishing to solve the time management issue without making a fundamental change in your behavior, you may get disappointed soon.
-That is part of the learning, though.
-Try the easy way first if you are in that disappointed state already, good for you!
-Start digging deeper; you will discover something bigger and better for sure!
+If you want to solve the time management issue without making a fundamental change in your behavior or internal belief system, you may get disappointed soon.
+That is an integral part of the learning, though.
+If you are in that disappointed state already, start digging deeper; you will discover something bigger and better for sure!

 Sign up for Q&A with Sharmin every other Friday starting from April 23rd on Zoom at noon PST.